Emile Smith Rowe misses out on England squad but he has taken his game to another level at Arsenal

 He has started taking home meals prepared for him by Arsenal's chefs and recently earned praise from Arteta for embracing "every detail" in his pursuit of improvement.

-Now, three months into the season, a player whose playing time previously had to be carefully managed has featured in all but one of Arsenal's 13 games, proving a key figure in their upturn in form and racking up more minutes than any other player.
+Now, three months into the season, a player whose playing time previously had to be carefully managed has featured in all but one of Arsenal's 13 games, proving a key figure in their upturn in form and racking up more minutes than anyone else.

-He has matured physically - Sky Sports pundit Jamie Carragher described him as "the best player I've seen running with the ball in the Premier League" during Arsenal's recent 3-1 win over Aston Villa - but his speed and explosiveness have also been carefully honed.
+He has matured physically - Sky Sports pundit Jamie Carragher described him as "the best player I've seen running with the ball in the Premier League" during Arsenal's recent 3-1 win over Aston Villa - and the speed and explosiveness now coming to the fore have also been carefully honed.

-As an academy player during the off-season, he attended training sessions with Team GB sprint coaches Jonas Tawiah-Dodoo and Marvin Rowe, picking up knowledge and techniques that would later prove invaluable.
-Smith Rowe was even told he had the athletic ability to be a runner if football didn't work out for him.
+As an academy player during the off-season, he worked with Team GB sprint coaches Jonas Tawiah-Dodoo and Marvin Rowe, picking up knowledge and biomechanical techniques which have proved invaluable.
+At 15, he was even told he had the athletic ability to be a runner if football didn't work out for him.

 Fortunately, there was never much doubt that he would find his way in football.
 The England squad remains out of reach for now but if his progress at Arsenal continues at the same pace, it will not be long until Emile Smith Rowe becomes impossible to ignore.